Eggplants are a tender, very warm-weather crop.

 - Do not set eggplants outdoors until the nighttime temperature is consistently greater than 55°F (13°C)—unless you plan to protect the plants from chilling under a plastic tunnel or spun poly-row cover.

-- Sow 3 or 4 seeds to a pot or sow seeds across flats; then clip away the weaker seedlings once the strongest seedling is about 2 inches (5 cm) tall.
+- Sow 3 or 4 seeds in a pot or sow seeds across flats; then clip away the weaker seedlings once the strongest seedling is about 2 inches (5 cm) tall.

 - Sow seed ¼ to ½ inch (7-13 mm) deep.